sgolebiewski-intel/vllm/docs/source/serving/distributed_serving.rst

 After that, you can run inference and serving on multiple machines by launching the vLLM process on the head node by setting :code:`tensor_parallel_size` to the number of GPUs to be the total number of GPUs across all machines.

 .. warning::

-    Please make sure you downloaded the model to all the nodes, or the model is downloaded to some distributed file system that is accessible by all nodes.
+   Make sure you downloaded the model to all the nodes, or the model is downloaded to some distributed file system that is accessible by all nodes.